kmilanez/kalah/README.md

 To play a turn:

-* PUT -> http://localhost:8081/games/game-id/pit-id passing payload: {"username":"<yourusername>","password":"<yourpassword>"} and token from authentication request in "Authorization" header.
+* PUT -> http://localhost:8081/games/game-id/pit-id passing token from authentication request in "Authorization" header.
 First player available pits are {1,2,3,4,5,6} and second player have {8,9,10,11,12,13}. {7,14} are reserved for kalahs.

 # Future improvements